How To Purchase A Suppressor In Michigan – Suppressors in MI

 - If purchasing as a firearms trust ATF Form 5320.23

 The last thing you need to do is send a copy of your Form 4 to the local Chief Law Enforcement Official.
-This is required by law unless your purchasing as a gun trust which affords you more privacy.
+The Form 4 is required by law unless your purchasing as a gun trust which affords you more privacy.

 What Is A Gun Trust And How Does It Afford You More Privacy ?